Introduction: The principle of the weekly couple’s conversation with 3 questions:

 • “I was disappointed that last week you hardly asked about my day.
 I would have liked more interest and attention from you.”

-• “I was sad and disappointed when you forgot our date with my parents.
+• “I was sad and disappointed when you forgot our meeting with my parents.
 That meeting was important to me, and it hurt that you apparently forgot about it.”

 • “I was disappointed that you helped less with the housework than you promised.
 I felt left alone with everything.”

-• “I would have liked you to support me more when I was so stressed.
+• “I wish you had supported me more when I was so stressed.
 I was disappointed that you didn’t pick up on my hints and I was left alone with my stress.”

-These statements are specific and describe concretely a situation or behavior that was disappointing.
+These statements are specific and describe a concrete situation or behavior that was disappointing.
 That’s important, because general or sweeping criticism (like “You always disappoint me”) would be unhelpful and more hurtful.
-It’s better to give specific examples—as in the examples above—and stick to your own feelings (“I was disappointed when…”).
+It’s better to name specific examples—as in the examples above—and stick to your own feelings (“I was disappointed when…”).

 Dealing with the answer to question 2

 This question and its answers are probably the most sensitive part of the weekly conversation.
 For the one who asks (and then hears the criticism), it’s crucial not to get defensive.
 That takes practice: our first reaction is often to justify ourselves or explain why the other is wrong in their feelings.
-But here you should consciously practice restraint.
+But here, you should consciously hold back.
 While your partner describes their disappointment, the rule is: listen, don’t interrupt, don’t immediately contradict.
 Try to put yourself in their shoes.
 Even if you saw the situation differently, acknowledge that your partner felt hurt or disappointed.
-The other person’s feeling is a reality that should be acknowledged.
+The other’s feeling is a reality that should be recognized.

 After listening, you can respond gently.
 For example, the listener can say: “Thank you for telling me.
 I’m sorry you felt that way.”
 This signals that you take the feelings seriously.
 If an explanation is appropriate (maybe there was a misunderstanding), it should come after you’ve shown understanding.
 Important: no excuses like “Yes, but you have to understand…”—at least not right away.
 First, your partner should feel that their disappointment has been heard and accepted.